react-native-tvos/react-native-tvos/README.md

 | autoFocus | boolean? | If true, `TVFocusGuide` will automatically manage focus for you.
 It will redirect the focus to the first focusable child on the first visit.
 It also remembers the last focused child and redirects the focus to it on the subsequent visits. `destinations` prop takes precedence over this prop when used together. |
 | trapFocus* (Up, Down, Left, Right) | Prevents focus escaping from the container for the given directions. |

+More information on the focus handling improvements above can be found in [this article](https://medium.com/xite-engineering/revolutionizing-focus-management-in-tv-applications-with-react-native-10ba69bd90).

 - _Next Focus Direction_: the props `nextFocus*` on `View` should work as expected on iOS too (previously android only).
 One caveat is that if there is no focusable in the `nextFocusable*` direction next to the starting view, iOS doesn't check if we want to override the destination.

 - _TVTextScrollView_: On Apple TV, a ScrollView will not scroll unless there are focusable items inside it or above/below it.
 This component wraps ScrollView and uses tvOS-specific native code to allow scrolling using swipe gestures from the remote control.